Adult, Professional, and Community Education (PH.D.)

 - recognize and build on the diverse assets of colleagues and students

-- thoughtfully use technology as a tool for communication, research, teaching, and learning
+- thoughtfully use technology as a tool for communication, research, teaching and learning

 - make ethical and moral decisions and articulate the values and principles that guide them

-- inform theory with practice and practice with theory
+- inform theory with practice

 - continuously learn and support the continuous learning of others